Why the once darling social media service Storify is coming to an end

 Storify, the beloved digital publishing tool that allowed writers to chronologically arrange social media posts, will soon be no more.
 The curation service will go offline May 16, 2018, the company announced today.
 For those who have used the service and want to preserve that content, they’ll have to take steps over the next few months to archive it elsewhere.
 (See instructions here.)
 Otherwise, they will have to purchase a Livefyre license in order to use its newest product, Storify 2.

 Storify’s tool was once a must-have for journalists who wished to participate in “the social web” and include social media (!) in their online stories.
-(I even used it only a few months back for a this story, tracking the various changes Facebook’s made to its news feed.)
+(I even used it only a few months back for a this story, tracking the various changes Facebook made to its news feed.)
 But as other social networks launched new chronology and curation tools–such as Facebook’s moments and Twitter’s threading–which allowed users to embed those threads elsewhere, Storify became less useful.

-A sequence of acquisitions—the digestive process of the startup lifecycle—didn’t make things any easier.
+A sequence of acquisitions–the digestive process of the startup lifecycle–didn’t make things any easier.
 In 2013, the company was purchased by the digital marketing company Livefyre.
-Three years later, Adobe bought Lifefyre, which likely sealed Storify’s fate as a free service.
+Three years later, Adobe bought Livefyre, which likely sealed Storify’s fate as a free service.

 “Since Livefyre was acquired by Adobe in March 2016, we’ve been fully integrating and aligning the product with Adobe Experience Cloud and its enterprise solutions,” a spokesperson told TechCrunch.
 Storify, they said, was “an offering that doesn’t fit in this strategy.”